Research Innovation Hub / Research Methodology

 Question 9 of 10

-According to Popper's criterion of falsifiability, a good hypothesis must:
+According to Popper's criterion of falsifiability, a scientific hypothesis must:

 ABe confirmed by at least three independent studies before being accepted.